0xsequence/trails-contracts/docs/SAPIENT_SIGNER.md

 *   **`InvalidPayloadKind()`**: Emitted if `payload.kind` is not `Payload.KIND_TRANSACTIONS`.
 *   **`InvalidCallsLength()`**: Emitted if the `payload.calls` array is empty.
 *   **Specificity of `TARGET_LIFI_DIAMOND`:** The `AnypayLiFiSapientSigner` is hardcoded at deployment to a single LiFi Diamond contract instance.
 This is a key security feature, preventing the module from being tricked into authorizing calls to arbitrary contracts.
-*   **Integrity of Decoder and Interpreter Libraries:** The correctness and security of `AnypayLifiFlagDecoder.sol` and `AnypayLiFiInterpreter.sol` are paramount.
+*   **Integrity of Decoder and Interpreter Libraries:** The correctness and security of `AnypayLiFiFlagDecoder.sol` and `AnypayLiFiInterpreter.sol` are paramount.
 Any vulnerabilities in these libraries could lead to misinterpretation of the LiFi call data, potentially resulting in an `lifiIntentHash` that does not accurately reflect the user's true intent or the actual operations being performed.
 *   **Attestation Security:** The private key corresponding to the `attestationSigner` must be kept secure.
 If this key is compromised, an attacker could forge attestations and potentially authorize malicious LiFi operations if a corresponding `imageHash` is configured in a Sapient Signer Leaf.
 *   **Wallet Configuration Accuracy:** Users (or systems managing their configurations) must ensure that the `imageHash` stored in a Sapient Signer Leaf accurately corresponds to the hash of the LiFi intent they genuinely wish to authorize with that specific `attestationSigner`.
 A mismatch will simply result in the authorization failing.
 Configuring a leaf with an overly broad or incorrect `imageHash` could lead to unintended authorizations.
 This module is designed for specific, attested intents.
 *   **No Direct State Management:** The `AnypayLiFiSapientSigner` itself does not store any state regarding approvals (like nonces or usage counts).
 Each call to `recoverSapientSignature` is a stateless validation based on the provided payload and attestation, resulting in a hash to be checked by the Sequence wallet against its configured `imageHash`.